-Located at the back of the Spray Star behind the tank.
-Open the ball valve located near the pump to allow fluid to flow into the hose reel.
+Located at the back of the Spray Star on top of the tank.
+Open the ball valve located near the manifold valve to allow fluid to flow into the hose reel.
 Place the lockout pin in the unlocked position by pulling and turning it half a turn, this will allow you to pull out additional hose or to use the handle and wind up the hose.
 To prevent movement during transport or storage place the lockout pin in the locked position.